ali-gunes/aligunes.dev/visitor-counter.md

    - For new visitors: The script calls `https://api.countapi.xyz/hit/aligunes.dev/visits` which increments the counter by 1
    - For returning visitors: The script calls `https://api.countapi.xyz/get/aligunes.dev/visits` which just retrieves the current count

-3. **Fallback Mechanism**:
+3. **Enhanced Reliability**:
+   - The script uses a timeout mechanism to prevent hanging if the API is slow
-   - If the CountAPI service is unavailable, the counter falls back to using localStorage
+   - If the CountAPI service is unavailable or times out, the counter falls back to using localStorage
-   - This ensures visitors always see a number instead of an error
+   - This ensures visitors always see a number instead of an error or infinite loading

 ## Testing vs. Production